Excavation Notice

 What is it?

-If you are going to dig using machinery, you are legally required to submit an Excavation Notification to the Land Registry in advance.
-This:
+If you plan to excavate using machinery, you are legally required to submit an excavation notification to the Land Registry in advance.
+This ensures that:

 • helps you prevent excavation damage and dangerous situations in the surrounding area

-For an area measuring 500 by 500 meters or smaller, one excavation notification is sufficient.
-For larger areas, you must submit multiple notifications or opt for a route notification.
+For an area measuring 500 by 500 meters or smaller, a single excavation notification is sufficient.
+For larger areas, submit multiple notifications or opt for a route notification.

 How does it work?

-After submitting your excavation notification, you will receive digital information about the location of underground cables and pipes.
-You can use this information to excavate carefully.
-The information must be available on site when the excavation work takes place.
+After submitting your excavation notice, you will receive digital information about the location of underground cables and pipes.
+You should use this information to ensure that excavation is carried out safely.
+This information must be available on-site when excavation work takes place.

-If there is a 'hazardous contents pipeline' or a high-value network in the excavation area, the network operator may require precautionary measures to be taken.
+If there is a “hazardous substance pipeline” or a high-value utility network in the excavation area, the utility company may require precautionary measures.

 What should I do?

-You must report this to the Land Registry.
+You must file the report with the Land Registry.

 What should I do?

-You must report this to the Land Registry.
+You must file the report with the Land Registry.

 If the excavation site is located in a safety zone, a different procedure applies.

-You can report mechanical excavation work at the earliest twenty and at the latest two working days before commencement.
+You must report any mechanical excavation work no earlier than twenty and no later than two business days before it begins.

 Did you find what you were looking for?